JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_array_1a2fe69b85aade6c6032f22eb79b1b746d.md

 constexpr reference front()
 ```

-Gets a reference to the first (#0) element in the array.
+Gets a reference to the first (index 0) element in the array.